MicrosoftDocs/win32/desktop-src/WES/eventschema-renderinginfo-eventtype-element.md

 ---
 title: RenderingInfo (EventType) Element
-description: Contains the rendered message strings for the event (includes the event's message string and the message strings for any of the event's properties such as level, task, and opcode). ms.assetid: 'a0b2a21d-16a0-4c88-9d57-4c99706eeea1'
+description: Contains the rendered message strings for the event (includes the events message string and the message strings for any of the events properties such as level, task, and opcode). ms.assetid: a0b2a21d-16a0-4c88-9d57-4c99706eeea1
-keywords: ["RenderingInfo element EventLog"]
+keywords:
+- RenderingInfo element EventLog
 topic_type:
 - apiref
 api_name:
 - RenderingInfo
 api_type:
 - Schema
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # RenderingInfo (EventType) Element